Dohxis/lerna-starter-ts/packages/lerna-starter-example/README.md

 `theme.js`

-This just defines a simple them for the purpose of testing the `<ThemeProvider>` out on the styled button.
+This just defines a simple theme for the purpose of testing the `<ThemeProvider>` out on the styled button.

 Then on to the actual package files found inside the `src` directory: